 Closing coal power, and replacing it with renewable energy, is one of the best things we can do to protect people and our planet.
 Right now, we have an opportunity to shape how this transformation will happen.

 If we get it right, a future beyond coal will mean cleaner air, and healthier people.
 It will mean renewables powering our towns and cities, and good jobs in regional communities.
 It will be a future in which we've avoided devastating impacts of climate change — and instead protected people, water, food supplies and natural places.

 There’s a growing body of research into the risks of coal power, and why we need to replace it with cleaner options.
 Here’s what we know:

-- If we’re serious about acting on climate change, phasing out coal-fired power stations is one of the best things we can do.
-Right now, Australia’s 19 coal-fired power stations are our single largest contributor to the greenhouse gas emissions
+Phasing out coal-fired power stations is one of the best things we can do to address climate change.
+Australia’s 19 coal-fired power stations are our single largest contributor to the greenhouse gas emissions

 Xthat cause climate change.
-In order to meet our international obligations to combat climate change, Australia needs to steeply decrease coal-based electricity generation.
+In order to meet our international obligations to combat climate change, Australia needs to rapidly decrease coal power.

 Coal power is on its way out.
 Eleven of Australia’s coal-fired power stations have closed since 2012.
 The remaining 19 power stations are around 30 years old.

 XThey’re old, expensive to run and increasingly unreliable.